Cybersecurity Awareness Month

 High School Student Public Service Announcement Competition

 The 4th Annual High School Cybersecurity Awareness Public Service Announcement (PSA) Competition sponsored by the Texas Department of Information Resources Office of the Chief Information Security Officer opens September 14th, 2021.
 All Texas HS students grades 9-12th are welcome to participate in creating PSA videos.
-Submission DEADLINE is Friday, October 22nd at 11:59pm CST.
+Submission DEADLINE EXTENDED to Friday, October 29th at 11:59pm CST.
 See the documents below for additional competition details. #2021TXPSA

 - PSA Video Submission Form